rachaeltlang/rachaeltlang/README.md

 ## Hi!
 I'm Rachael

-I'm a computer science Master's student at the University of Wisconsin-Madison and a software engineer intern at Intel.
-I've also had two software engineering internship rotations at the J.M.
-Smucker Company and Target, where I've gained hands-on experience working on software development in a professional environment.
+I'm a computer science Master's student at the University of Wisconsin-Madison.
+I've also had three software engineering internship rotations at Intel, Target, and the J.M.
+Smucker Company, where I've gained hands-on experience working on software development in a professional environment.
 On campus, I work as a supervisor at the IT Help Desk.

 Coming from a multicultural background, I understand the importance of bridging the gap between people, both personally and professionally.
 I know that my specialization in computer science, compounded with my strong background in writing, gives me a unique and refreshing take on topics in an ever-developing field.